PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Marix d'Cannith.md

 ### Motivations

 - Alignment: Lawful Neutral
-- Goals: Elevate House Cannith and himself by mastering Mourning weapons.
+- Goals: Elevate House Cannith and himself by mastering Mourning energy.
 - Aspirations: To unify and lead a resurgent Cannith as its rightful patriarch.

 ### Abilities & Powers